UConn forward Tyler Polley out for season with torn ACL

 HARTFORD, Conn (AP) — UConn forward Tyler Polley suffered a knee injury in practice and will miss the remainder of the season.

-The junior, who started every game this season, tore the anterior cruciate ligament and medial meniscus in his left knee during practice on Friday, the team said Sunday.
+The junior, who started every game this season, tore the ACL and medial meniscus in his left knee on Friday, the team said Sunday.
 He is scheduled to undergo surgery this coming Friday.

 Polley averaged 9.5 points and 3.2 rebounds this season.
 He scored a game-high 19 points and pulled down a career-high 11 rebounds Wednesday while playing 35 minutes in a win over Tulane.

+UConn lost to No. 23 Wichita State 89-86 in double overtime on Sunday.
+Polley was introduced to the crowd after the starting lineups were announced and received a raucous ovation.

+“It’s hard, but I’m trying to stay postive,” Polley said after the game.
+“I’ve got people around me, great teammates and coaches supporting me and having my back, so it helps.”

-Freshman James Bouknight is expected to replace Polley in the starting lineup.
+Freshman James Bouknight replaced Polley in the starting lineup and scored 16 points.